Friday, October 10, 2025

 The story...

-An issue jumps into my conscious mind from who knows where - nudging me to ponder it before stuffing it back into a corner in hopes that it'll be forgotten.
-It's kind of like how I use my ping-pong table in my basement.
-A staging area for stuff that I'm currently working on or haven/t yet decided if and where to store.
+An issue jumps into my conscious mind from who knows where.
+It nudges me to ponder it before stuffing it back into a corner - hope it'll be forgotten.
+It's kind of like how I used my basement ping-pong table - a staging area for stuff that I was currently working on or hadn't yet decided if and where to store.
 Some might best be dispositioned to a charity for people who actually need them.
-Others may be restored and placed where they can be found when needed.
+Others may be restored and placed where they can be found.
 The clutter "takes its toll."

 Some of the issues that I don't trust God with become worries that only cause me and others strife.
 I'm capable of ruminating and imagining these worries into possible realities that'll never see the light of day.
-If I worry, I suffer some of the consequences that may never come into fruition.
-Worse yet, my efforts to fix, manage, and control situations are often doomed due to my limited capabilities, resources, and understanding of what might be.
+If I worry, I'll likely suffer similar consequences to those that I actually fear.
+Worse yet, my efforts to fix, manage, and control the situation is often doomed due to my limited capabilities, resources, and understanding of what might be.

-The only church in town will work out their lives together walking with God, believing His revealed Word, and trusting Him with the results.
+The only church in town will work out their lives abiding with God in Christ, believing His revealed Word, and trusting Him with the results.
 Yet, church activities might look even messier than my ping-pong table.
 But, they'll allow for the bright light of God's revealed truth on that messy table.
 They'll decide what stays in play, what's rebuilt or improved, what gets put away, what's given away, what's repurposed, and what's discarded.

 What's on your ping-pong-table?